ELaBilgin/ELaBilgin/README.md

-I am a Data Scientist with a strong interdisciplinary background in Neuroscience and Architecture, skilled in Python, SQL, Azure, and AWS.
+I am a Data Scientist with a strong interdisciplinary background in Neuroscience and Architecture.